tigerconnect/desktop-app/README.md

 `/s` or `/S` or `/silent`
 * Do not show any prompts or UI during the installation process.
+* Causes the app to not be executed automatically by the one-click installer after installation is complete.
+To allow the app to execute automatically anyway, use `--force-run` option in addition to this option.
 * When calling the uninstaller, use capitalized `/S`; the other `/s` and `/silent` variations are not supported.

 `/?` or `/h` or `/help`